Volume Annotations & Proof-Reading

 The following interactions and modifiers are available when working with the volume annotation tools:

-Create New Segment ID: Creates a new segment ID for labell.
+Create New Segment ID: Creates a new segment ID for labeling.
 Note the little color indicator in the top right corner of the button visualizing the current color of the active segment ID.
+Read the explanation for the largest segment id here to understand how new IDs are generated.

 Change Brush Size: Changes the size of the brushing tool.

-Overwrite Everything: When labelling with the brush/trace tool, you can annotate every available voxel without any regard if it was already labelled as a different segment or whether it is unlabelled.
+Overwrite Everything: When labeling with the brush/trace tool, you can annotate every available voxel without any regard if it was already labeled as a different segment or whether it is unlabelled.
 This allows you to draw over existing segments.

 Only Overwrite Empty Areas: In contrast to the